CarlFHellstrom/Webprog-projekt/README.md

 This project is website for movies.
-The user can search for movies, make watchlists, view watchlists and make a review for a movie.

 ## Project Structure